ecemecemk/HoliLoc/README.md

 ## Classification Models

-  HoliLoc leverages a diverse range of data modalities to enhance predictive accuracy and provide a comprehensive understanding of protein SL.
-Our approach outlined three key modalities, image, sequence and interactome-PPI.
-In this thesis, the deep learning models were constructed using the TensorFlow framework with the Keras.
+<kbd>Tab</kbd> HoliLoc enhances protein subcellular localization (SL) prediction through diverse data modalities: image, sequence, and interactome-protein-protein interaction (PPI).
+Our deep learning models, implemented in TensorFlow with Keras, ensure comprehensive insights into SL.
 ### Image Model

   Image embeddings were employed as input for CNN, which has a total of 20